 For example, your palm is in -- facing you as a signer -- for the cardinal numbers one through five, but it comes to a different rule when telling ages.
-That is, your palm is out for the ages one through five.
+That is, your palm faces out for the ages one through five.

 For the cardinal numbers one through five, your palm is in, facing you as the signer.
 For the numbers six through nine, your palm is out -- facing outward from the signer's perspective.